QUICK START - Starting with TrackMe: (feed tracking quickstart)

 Permissions:

-Create an hybrid tracker for splk-dsm
+Optional: Create a hybrid tracker for splk-dsm after the creation of the Virtual Tenant

 step2_01.png step2_02.png

-• The default root constraint tracks all indexers, and excludes summary data (stash) and TrackMe related data.
+• The default root constraint tracks all indexers, and excludes summary data (stash) and TrackMe-related data.

 • On large environments, the scaling concept for TrackMe is to dedicate Hybrid Trackers to specific indexes scope, so trackers can share the load and be executed concurrently, allowing TrackMe to scale at any level.